2.1 A new look at “backward” traditional (heritage) farms can be the key to our survival

 • Hundreds of traditional varieties of crops exist that store genetic codes for crops that can withstand climate change.

-• For thousands of years, farmers have protected these genetic codes by planting traditional varieties.
+• For thousands of years, farmers worldwide have protected these genetic codes by planting traditional varieties as well as facilitating natural selection.

 • The key challenge is how to take advantage of both traditional and modern agriculture.

-• Some remarkable communities who modelled the way for dynamic conservation.
+• Some remarkable communities modelled the way for dynamic conservation.

 Remarkable Communities

-• Cordillera rice terrace farmers, Bohol ube farmers, and seed keepers of the Hununuo Mindoro and Kalahan of Nueva Viscaya.
+• Cordillera rice terrace farmers, Bohol ube farmers, and seed keepers of the Hanunuo Mindoro and Kalahan of Nueva Viscaya.

 Catalytic projects that helped model the way

-• The FAO GIAHS (Globally Important Agricultural Heritage Systems) initiative sought to recognized important globally important agricultural heritage systems
+• The FAO GIAHS (Globally Important Agricultural Heritage Systems) initiative sought to recognize important globally important agricultural heritage systems.

-• Philippine FAO- DA BAR Dynamic Conservation of Traditional Agriculture systems Project developed the model for dynamic conservation of traditional systems with multiple environment value
+• Philippine FAO- DA BAR Dynamic Conservation of Traditional Agriculture systems Project developed the model for dynamic conservation of traditional systems with multiple environment values.

 Key Features

-Farm loves Forest!
-The Cordillera and Ifugao Rice Terrance represented is an example of a NIAHS and is an example of a globally recognized system (GIAHS Indigenous farmers here maintain wood lost (muhyong) as organic part of their farming systems!
-The terraces as a whole form part of the watersheds that feed into the river systems of North Luzon at present however the rice terraces are undergoing major pockets of degradation due to social change, climate change and effect of many well intended agricultural and NRM programs that eventually did not exactly match the needs of farmers and of the human assisted natural ecosystem (rice terraces).
+Example 1: Farm loves Forest (Ifugao)!
+The Cordillera and Ifugao Rice Terrance an example of a NIAHS.
+It is also an example of a globally recognized system.
+(GIAHS Indigenous farmers here maintain wood lost (muhyong) as organic part of their farming systems!
+The terraces as a whole, form part of the watersheds that feed into the river systems of North Luzon.
+A present however the rice terraces are undergoing major pockets of land degradation due to social change, climate change and effect of many well intended agricultural and NRM government programs that did not exactly match the technical and social needs (rice terraces) system.

-Kiss the Ube!
-Traditional ube (Dioscorea) farmers in Bohol regard the ube as almost sacred and kiss the tuber if it accidentally falls in the ground.
-Their traditional system is candidate NIAHS site that can be given more support for the multiple environmental and cultural meanings they give to the Boholano society.
+Example 2: Kiss the Ube!
+(Bohol) Traditional ube (Dioscorea) farmers in Bohol regard the ube as almost sacred.
+They kiss the tuber if it accidentally dropped to the ground.
+Their traditional system is a candidate NIAHS site that can be given more support for the multiple environmental and cultural meanings they give to the Boholano people (Reference: C Chiu and A Villalon, 2013.

 The Globally Important Agriculture Heritage Systems or GIAHs is a registry of unique traditional agricultural systems with unique food production, biodiversity enhancing and unique sociological features.
 I had the chance to help document four systems (Mongolia, Vietnam, Sri Lanka and the Philippines (pls see succeeding related country stories).

-The Cordillera Agricultural Resources Management Project of CHARM tried to model the way for a ”fusion“ between traditional and modern farming systems.
+The Cordillera Agricultural Resources Management Project of CHARM tried to model the way for a” fusion “between traditional and modern farming systems.
 Farm leaders above express concern on sustainability of project benefits, eventually would depend on more progressive, Agricultural policy reforms that is more sensitive to the needs of the socio ecological needs of the highland region.
+We were involved in reviewing the progress of its agroforestry component.

 Mentors and Co-travelers